Fred Baker (physician)

-Frederick "Fred" Baker (January 29, 1854 – May 16, 1938) was an American physician and civic activist in San Diego, California.
+Frederick Baker (January 29, 1854 – May 16, 1938) was an American physician and civic activist in San Diego, California.
 He was the prime mover in founding the Marine Biological Institution, which became the Scripps Institution of Oceanography.
 He was also a co-founder of the Zoological Society of San Diego and thus of the San Diego Zoo.
 He was a naturalist and an amateur malacologist.

 Early life and education

 Baker was born January 29, 1854, in Norwalk, Ohio.
 He earned a civil engineering degree from Cornell University in 1870, then joined a four-year scientific expedition in Central and South America.
 Returning to the United States, he earned an M.D. degree from the University of Michigan in 1880.
-He married Charlotte LeBreton Johnson, also a physician, in 1881.
+He married Charlotte LeBreton Johnson, a physician and influential suffragist, in 1881.
 They moved to San Diego in 1888.

 Medical career

 Baker set up a general practice with an eye, ear, nose, and throat specialty at St. Joseph's Hospital in San Diego, a forerunner of Scripps Mercy Hospital.
 His wife was an obstetrician-gynecologist at the same hospital.
 They were the first husband-and-wife physicians in San Diego.
 Both served as president of the San Diego County Medical Society, Fred in 1891, Charlotte in 1898.